 - 2 Tbsp Crispy fried shallots / bawang goreng

 - 1/2 tsp salt or more to taste

 - 1/2 tsp ground white pepper

 - Cooking oil for frying

 - 1 egg beaten

-Preheat a oil enough to deep-fry the perkedel.
-When the oil is hot enough, lower the heat to medium so the perkedel won't get burn outside but with pork still uncooked inside.
-Deep fry until golden brown, it shouldn't take long, about 1 minute on each side or so.
+- Preheat about 1-inch of cooking oil.
+When the oil is hot enough, lower the heat to medium.
+If you fry over high heat, the perkedel may break apart and also we want the meat to be cooked through inside.
+Deep fry until golden brown on one side, about 2-3 minutes and then flip over to the other side and fry until golden brown for another 2-3 minutes.
 Keep your eyes on them as they may brown faster if your perkedel is smaller in size.
 Place on absorbent paper towel and serve warm or room temperature on its own or with other dish